 At the University of Washington, diversity is integral to excellence.
 We value and honor diverse experiences and perspectives, strive to create welcoming and respectful learning environments, and promote access, opportunity and justice for all.
 Prospective students from diverse backgrounds are encouraged to consult information from the Graduate Opportunities and Minority Achievement Program (GO-MAP).

-When reviewing applications, several criteria are considered such as, but not limited to, grade point average, coursework, GRE scores, recommendation letters, previous work in biomedical research, and fit with the program based on research interests.
+When reviewing applications, several criteria are considered such as, but not limited to, grade point average, coursework, recommendation letters, previous work in biomedical research, and fit with the program based on research interests.
 Applicants should have knowledge of molecular biology and laboratory experience.

 Medical Scientist Training Program (MSTP)